The Conservative Organizational Entrepreneur

-The American Conservative Union (ACU) was founded more than 35 years ago.
-I've been an ACU director for many years.
+The American Conservative Union (ACU) was founded in 1964.
+I’ve been an ACU director for many years.
 It has done good work.
 It was intended to be a mass-based group which is conservative on everything.
-But it never has had a mass-based membership which is conservative on every issue.
-Through most of its existence, it has been small in terms of budget and in terms of number of members, as compared to some other groups which focus on a cluster of related issues.
+But it never has had a membership as large as many focused-issue groups.
+Through most of its existence, it has been small in terms of budget and in terms of number of members, as compared to some other conservative groups.

 Your Organization's Mission

-If you plan one day to become an organizational entrepreneur, try to think like an inventor.
-Ralph Waldo Emerson said, "If a man write a better book, preach a better sermon or make a better mousetrap than his neighbor, though he builds his house in the woods, the world will beat a path to his door."
+If you plan one day to become an organizational entrepreneur, try to think like a truly successful inventor.
+Ralph Waldo Emerson said, “If a man can write a better book, preach a better sermon or make a better mousetrap than his neighbor, though he builds his house in the woods, the world will beat a path to his door.”

 Think of an important kind of activity which should be done but is not now being done.
 Or a kind of activity already being done which you could do better.

-The mission of my foundation is very clear: to locate, recruit, train and place people in the public policy process.
+The mission of my foundation is very clear: to increase the number and effectiveness of conservative activists and leaders in government, politics, and the news media.
 Conservatives are more successful as the number and the effectiveness of conservative activists increases across America.

 Donors understand what I’m doing.
 They may support several foundations which specialize in issue and policy education, but they clearly see the uniqueness and the importance of the Leadership Institute.